p1xel8ted/UltrawideFixes/NierReplicant/README.md

 ## Verifying the Installation

 After completing the above steps, launch Nier Replicant.
-The game should now run with ultrawide support, and you'll potentially notice improved performance.
-The main game UI will remain at a 16:9 aspect ratio, but the gameplay will be adapted to your ultrawide screen.
+The game should now run with ultrawide support, framerate uncapped and the main game UI will remain at a 16:9 aspect ratio, but the gameplay will be adapted to your ultrawide screen.

-## Support
+## Credits

-For issues or further assistance, please refer to the respective mod pages for troubleshooting tips and community support.

-Thank you for following this guide to enhance your Nier Replicant gaming experience!
+The enhancements and modifications listed in this guide were made possible thanks to the hard work and dedication of the following authors and contributors:

+- **Nier Replicant Ultrawide Patcher**: Developed by [PineappleIOnic](https://github.com/PineappleIOnic).
+This tool adjusts the game to support ultrawide displays, providing a more immersive gaming experience for players with ultrawide monitors.
+- **Special K**: Created by Kaldaien.
+Special K is a powerful utility for tweaking and improving game performance and compatibility.
+Its general-purpose nature makes it a valuable tool for enhancing a wide range of games.
+More information and updates can be found on [Special K's website](https://www.special-k.info/).
+- **Replicant's Little Helper**: Put together by [Merle / MerleWasTaken] and available on Nexus Mods, this mod offers several game enhancements specifically tailored for Nier Replicant.
+It addresses various performance issues and adds quality-of-life improvements.